brianmcgillion/python-kickstart/README.md

 `devenv.nix` controls the native dependencies of the project and the scaffolding to define a UV project.
 - uv package manager
 - venv also supported
-- some of the most common native dependency (OS dependent library packages) are defined.
+- some of the most common native dependencies (OS-dependent library packages) are defined.

 UV was chosen as the default package and project manager.
 - `uv lock` `uv sync` `uv ...` control the python project as normal